-For 25 years, I’ve dedicated myself to learning all I can about the environment and its health.
-The more I discover, the more I realize that my health and actions are intimately intertwined with the biosphere.
+For 30 years, I’ve dedicated myself to learning all I can about how to best care for our wild, living planet.
+The more I’ve discovered over the years, the more I realize how our health and actions are intimately intertwined with the Earth.
 This has led me to want to do everything in my power to understand and champion sustainable values, from what we wear, to how we teach our children, to the food we eat.

 MUSE SCHOOL, CA Founded in 2006 by Suzy Amis Cameron and Rebecca Amis, MUSE School CA’s mission is to inspire and prepare young people to live consciously with themselves, one another and the planet, from early childhood through high school.
 Fostering individual and passion-based learning, MUSE students achieve academic excellence, learn self-efficacy, practice the values of sustainability, and become compassionate global champions.
 As one of the greenest schools in the United States, MUSE was the first school in the country to have a plant-based lunch program, designated one of the “Greenest Restaurants in the World,” with 100% plant-based cuisine, 100% solar power and near zero waste.
 “MUSE School’s Kitchen has pushed the edge of sustainability from vision to reality,” said Michael Oshman, CEO of the Green Restaurant Association.
 “I applaud MUSE’s leadership in providing a successful foodservice operation that is in concert with the oft-used word sustainability.”